xuejianxianzun/XZPixivDownloader/README-EN.md

 User Script Manager: **Tampermonkey** [(view in Chrome webstore)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

 - Please turn off "Ask where to save each file before downloading" in browser settings.

-- I don't guarantee that this tool will work well in other configurations.
-If you use other browser, memory usage may be too large, or your browser can not save the file.

 # Install: